Root vegetables are easy to grow and offer so much nutritionally (and deliciously, too!)

 I thought I’d put together a little primer for you to get all you can from root vegetables including how easy they are to grow and how to prepare them!

 1. Carrots.
-Perhaps the first food that comes to mind when you think of root vegetables, carrots are simple to grow (you just pop the seed in the soil, water and wait, really!), and they’re ready to eat as soon as they come out of the ground.
-It’s always such a treat to go out to the garden and pull out a carrot, wiping it on the grass and biting into it.
+Perhaps the first food that comes to mind when you think of root vegetables, carrots are simple to grow (you just pop the seed in the soil, water, and wait, really!), and they’re ready to eat as soon as they come out of the ground.
+It’s always such a treat to go out to the garden and pull out a carrot, wipe it on the grass, and bite into it.
 Carrots are a staple in my house.
 I use them every time I make bone broth and soups and put them in salads whenever I can.
-If you’re cooking them as side dish, try not to overcook them or they turn to mush.
+If you’re cooking them as a side dish, try not to overcook them or they turn to mush.
 If you haven’t tried roasting carrots before, I highly recommend this method, sweet and delicious!
 Carrots are extremely high in carotenoids and beta-carotene, offering a number of health benefits.

 5. Rutabaga.
 I am referring to the tan-colored root with the purple ring around the top.
 (Turnips are white and are much smaller.)
 It isn’t hard to grow rutabagas, but their roots will ripen best when the weather is cool.
 They have to be planted so that they have time to mature when it’s nice and cool—factor in that they will need up to 100 days from the time they’re planted to the time they’re harvested to help you figure that out.
 I love eating crunchy raw rutabaga strips, but I also enjoy them in fall soups or mashed with sweet potatoes.
 Rutabagas are sulfur veggies with cancer-fighting properties.